 In the process of analyzing a genome, the laboratory may identify an incidental finding, which is a pathogenic variant that is not connected to the patient’s phenotype.
-For example, an analysis of child with a seizure disorder may uncover a pathogenic variant in BRCA1, a gene associated with hereditary breast cancer.
+For example, an analysis of a child with a seizure disorder may uncover a pathogenic variant in BRCA1, a gene associated with hereditary breast cancer.
 Families should be aware that WGS may uncover incidental findings and that test results may have a bearing on a number of family members.
 The Smith Family Clinic’s physicians and genetic counselors will discuss with patients and their families whether their family wishes to have incidental findings returned.

 There is no such thing as a perfect genetic test, and although genome sequencing is detailed, it cannot detect all types of genetic variation.
 For example, trinucleotide repeat disease including fragile X syndrome, Huntington disease, a variety of ataxia and others are not well assessed by WGS.
 A negative result on a genome sequencing test does not rule out the possibility of a genetic condition.